(Covers benefits, real-world examples, DMAIC explained, and more.)

 Lean vs Six Sigma: What’s the Difference?

 Lean focuses on removing waste and improving process speed, while Six Sigma aims to reduce variation and improve quality.
-Combined, they create a powerful framework for efficiency and excellence.
+Together, they form a powerful framework for efficiency and excellence.
+For a detailed comparison, visit our full guide on the difference between Lean and Six Sigma .

 While both Lean and Six Sigma are methodologies aimed at improving business performance, they take different approaches.
 Lean methodology is centered around increasing process speed, eliminating waste, and delivering value to the customer as efficiently as possible.
 It focuses on streamlining workflows, reducing delays, and simplifying operations.